loveencounterflow/pipedreams/README.md

 ```

 In the future, PipeDreams `$tap` may support symbolic values like `'deep'` and `'shallow'`; for the sake of
-clarity, you can make the default—to inhibit copying of data events—explicit with `copy: false` or `copy:
+clarity, you can make the default explicit with `copy: false` or `copy: null`.
-null`.

 Conceptually, a `$tap`ped bystream 'taps' into the mainstream and produces a secondary pipeline, potentially
 one with its own set of processing steps and its own targets.
 And, of course, nothing keeps you from tapping